-- Let’s take an example of PF5.
-Here, repulsion can be minimized by even distribution of electrons towards the corner of a trigonal pyramid.
-In trigonal bipyramid, three positions lie along the equator of the molecule.
+- Let’s take the example of PF5.
+Here, repulsion can be minimised by the even distribution of electrons towards the corner of a trigonal pyramid.
+In a trigonal bipyramid, three positions lie along the equator of the molecule.
 The two positions lie along an axis perpendicular to the equatorial plane.

 How Can the VSEPR Theory Be Used to Predict the Shapes of Molecules?

 The strength of the repulsion between a lone pair and a bond pair of electrons lies in between the repulsion between two lone pairs and between two bond pairs.
 The order of repulsion between electron pairs is as follows:

 Lone Pair- lone pair > Lone Pair- bond- pair > Bond Pair- bond pair